geo000/DL_CloudMask/README.md

 # DL_CloudMask
-A cloud masking algorithm for Sentinel-2 imagery utilizing Keras and Tensorflow.
+A cloud masking algorithm for Sentinel-2 imagery utilizing Keras, Tensorflow, and GDAL.